Teterboro station

 Teterboro is a commuter railroad station for NJ Transit in the borough of Hasbrouck Heights, Bergen County, New Jersey, United States.
-The station is located on the Pascack Valley Line near U.S. Route 46 (US 46) and Teterboro Airport between Wood-Ridge and Essex Street.
-Teterboro station consists of one low-level platform with a shelter accessible at the Catherine Street and US 46 ramps.
+The station is located on the Pascack Valley Line near U.S. Route 46 and Teterboro Airport between Wood-Ridge and Essex Street.
+Teterboro station consists of one low-level platform with a shelter accessible at the Catherine Street and U.S. Route 46 ramps.

 History

 The station opened on the Erie Railroad's New Jersey and New York Railroad Division on May 29, 1904, as Williams Avenue, named after the street in Hasbrouck Heights that used to cross at the station.
 The station was one of two in Hasbrouck Heights, with the other station at Malcolm Avenue.
 The namesake street, Williams Avenue, was cut off at the railroad tracks in August 1934.
 In 1967, as part of consolidation efforts, the railroad closed the Hasbrouck Heights station and demolished it due to construction of Route 17.
 Under NJ Transit, Teterboro had no weekend service, and with the exception for one late-night outbound local train from Hoboken.
 However, on November 8, 2020, NJ Transit introduced full weekend service.